StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

 ## Putting it all together

-You will now take everything you learned and apply them all into a single project that will take those measurements and GPS coordindates writing that information out to the Micro SD card using a data format called CSV (comma separated values).
+The goal for this lesson is to take everything you learned and apply them all into a single project that will take those measurements and GPS coordindates writing that information out to the Micro SD card using a data format called CSV (comma separated values).